3ll3d00d/madmeasurer/readme.md

 ## Dependencies

+### Linux

-Expects libbluray to be on your path.
+Expects libbluray-dev to be installed

+### Windows

+You have to build PyBluread yourself, see https://github.com/3ll3d00d/PyBluRead

 ## Exe